tamago-labs/omneon-xyz/README.md

 ## Omneon.XYZ

-Omneon is a decentralized lending protocol on IOTA Rebased that integrates AI-personalized intelligence.
+**Omneon** is a decentralized lending protocol on **IOTA Rebased** that integrates AI-personalized intelligence.
 Users can supply or borrow assets with interest rates that adjust dynamically based on pool utilization.
-Real-time price feeds are secured by Pyth Oracle, while having AI-agents provide personalized insights, sending email updates and alerts when loan or collateral positions require attention.
+Real-time price feeds are secured by **Pyth Oracle**, while having AI-agents provide personalized insights, sending email updates and alerts when loan or collateral positions require attention.

 By leveraging the power of AI, we enhance a lending platform that is more efficient and secure while maintaining a high degree of decentralization over user funds.